FlankaLanka/ai-math-tutor/PRD.md

 ## 6. Out of Scope (Future / Stretch)

-- Interactive whiteboard (drawings, shapes).
 - Difficulty modes by grade level.
 - Advanced personalization and adaptive learning algorithms.
+- Advanced whiteboard features (shapes, text tools, multiple layers, etc.).

 These can be added as v2+ once the core Socratic tutor is stable.